svenvg93/svenvg93.github.io/_posts/2025-05-12-dependabot-docker-compose.md

 ```

 When you run the script using `./generate-dependabot.sh`, it will create (or update) the `.github/dependabot.yml` file with a list of all directories containing docker-compose.yml files.
 Commit this file to your Git repository — Dependabot will then automatically check for updated Docker image versions every month and open a pull request if any updates are found.

+> You can change the interval to weekly or daily if you prefer.

 ## Github Actions